ArthurZC23/IA369/Report.md

 Our proposal is a webapp which display criminal data in a friendly and intuitive manner in a map.
 We took crime-related open data, parsed tourist relevant crimes and made available to the public.
 The webapp has a simple interface for helping toursist to have an overview of the crimes in the city or to zoom and get details about a specific region.

+## Functionalities

+Walking safe possess the following functionalities:

+* A dropdown menu to select the desired city
+* A click event on the map, which adds a marker and a safety cricle around it.
+From the color of the safety circle, the user can have an idea of the level of danger around that marker address.
+* Two filter buttons to display heatmaps with low severty crimes, high severity crimes or both
+* A cluster button to display crime clusters.
+Clicking on the cluster shows additional information about it
+* A display info button, which opens a tab where the top 5 crimes in the city/safety radius region are shown in a bar chart.
+Moreover the chart shows the date of the dataset as subtitle and has a link to the page of the original dataset in the credits.
+Finally, right below the chart there is a photo slideshow showing google pictures of the streets inside the safety radius.

 ## Development stages

 1. Merge the functionalities of the three T3 assignements of IA369 made by the authors.
 The functionalities were the safety circle, the heatmap and the filter buttons.